jameshanlon/cheese/cheese/pages/2018-05-27-survey-manager-vacancy.md

 If you are interested in this role then please contact us via email ([info@cheeseproject.co.uk](mailto:info@cheeseproject.co.uk)) with your CV, including relevant experience, and a statement why you think you are suitable.
+The closing date for applications is 7th September.